October 19, 2017

 Finding terrain that suits your family is easy when there are 13 major ski resorts and 10 mountain ranges across BC.
 Choose from powder steeps, groomed slopes, adventure parks, and easy starter hills.

+Skiing on the coast offers unique experiences too.
+Try night skiing above Vancouver’s lights at one of the cities three resorts—Grouse, Seymour, or Cypress—or head over to Vancouver Island and ski one of the snowiest resorts in BC at Mount Washington.
 Whistler Blackcomb has seen the likes of professional skiers and snowboarders over the years, but there are plenty of green runs and adventures to keep the little ones entertained too.
 A quest for the on-mountain Magic Castle and Tree Fort is always a family crowd-pleaser.

 Not sure what you’re after?
 Most resorts offer free mountain tours that can help you find the slopes, trails, parks, and glades suited for you and your pack.